koolkodes-aws/oracle-gdd-sphere-dataset-loader/readme.md

   - Sharded database: Linear reduction in index build time proportional to shard count
 - Each shard executes DDL operations independently, achieving parallel execution across the database cluster

-### Use Case: Large-Scale Vector Search Benchmarks

-This loader was developed to support large-scale vector search benchmarks for datasets that cannot fit in single-instance memory.
-The Meta Sphere dataset (100K-900M records) serves as a standardized benchmark for evaluating vector database performance at scale.

 ## Architecture Overview